rdamarapati/pushpop/README.md

 Here are some ways to use Pushover:

 + Send a daily metrics email
-+ Send an email or SMS alert when a metric has changed
++ Send an SMS in response to key business events
-+ Fetch metrics at an interval to keep a cache fresh
++ Alert when a metric has increased or decreased

 Pushover currently includes plugins for [Keen IO](https://keen.io/), [Twilio](https://twilio.com/), and [Sendgrid](https://sendgrid.com/).
 Pushover is plugin-based, and our goal is to add support for more data sources and messaging systems.
 See [Contributing](#Contributing) below.